 Law Offices of Clifton Black, PC has years of experience handling family law cases in Colorado Springs and the surrounding areas of El Paso, Arapahoe, and Denver Counties.
 We have represented Colorado clients in a wide variety of family law cases including divorces, separations, paternity disputes, and custody cases.
 We are committed to making sure the process goes as smoothly as possible and guiding you every step of the way.

 Not knowing how you will be able to support your kids can be stressful to both partners whether you are seeking to increase the payments you receive or limit the payments you make.
-Rely on our skill and knowledge in this trying time to give you some peace of mind – call (719) 328-1616 today to schedule a free consultation.
+Rely on our skill and knowledge in this trying time to give you some peace of mind – call (719) 328-1616 today to schedule your first consultation.
+Please note, the first half hour of the consultation is free of charge.

 Overview of Child Support Law in Colorado